 To provide individualized mentoring, coursework, the development of strong laboratory research skills, and a supportive learning environment to postbaccalaureate students from historically underrepresented groups interested in pursuing a Ph.D. and a research career in biomedical and behavioral sciences and engineering.

 The VT-PREP is supported by the NIH through the National Institute of General Medical Sciences and the National Human Genome Research Institute (NHGRI).This program is a 12-month mentored research experiential work and educational program.
 75% of each scholar's time will be in a mentored research program while the other 25% of the time will be in enrichment programs like VT undergraduate and/or graduate course work.
 We provide academic seminars off-site and technical workshops to gain additional laboratory skills, Graduate school preparation and survival as well as a GRE preparation program.
 Eighty percent of our PREP scholars go on to graduate school.

 Please read the 2010 PREP Handbook (PDF | 38KB) for further program description

 Behavior Sciences (Developmental Biological Psychology and Neuropsychology)

 Check Out Our New Brochure Too!
 Prep_brochure (PDF | 2MB)

-VT PREP FORUMS UPDATES
+VT PREP FORUMS SCHEDULE

 Congratulations to Gade, Shernita, Albert, Kacie, Bianca, Alana, Tristan, Nina and Alicia!
 Their abstracts were accepted by ABRCMS!